 Motorcycle accident victims need to quickly begin filing a personal injury claim because of the statute of limitations.
 In Washington state, victims have 3 years.
 However, many accident victims hesitate to begin the legal process.
 Their physical condition, ignorance of the law, or belief that legal action is unnecessary prevents them from acting.

 When you consider pursuing a motorcycle accident case, you need to know that there is a statute of limitations.
 After a certain period of time you are unable to file for damages.
 Besides that, if you act fast, you will be better off in the end.

-A statute of limitations is a law that places time restrictions on the filing of a claim or pursuing prosecution of a crime.
-Personal injury victims in the state of Washington have 3 years from the date of the accident to file a case for intentional torts and 1 year to file for slander or libel.
+A statute of limitations is a law that places time restrictions on filing of claim or pursuing criminal prosecution.
+Personal injury victims in the Washington state have 3 years from the date of the accident to file a case.
+The 3 years applies to intentional torts, or wrongful acts done on purpose.
+Victims have 2 years to file for slander or libel.

 In vehicle crashes involving injury while riding a motorcycle, the three-year limitation most frequently applies.
-The claim may be filed by the victim or by that person’s family against any or all individuals held liable for the accident.
+Any or all individuals held liable for the accident can have the claim filed against them by the victim.
+The victim’s family may also file the claim if the victim is unable.
 Once this timeframe passes, however, restitution may no longer be so sought.

 Not all states have identical laws regarding the statute of limitations.
 If your accident occurred outside of Washington, check the applicable legal code as soon as possible.